Back To Animals

 Our Animal's Story

 ZooAmerica is home to a family of three bobcats.
 In 2008, the mother, Keira, gave birth to Reese and Kit Kat.
-Reese, the male, is very nosy and likes to investigate all around the exhibit.
+Reese, the male, is very nosy and likes to investigate all around the habitat.
 While Keira and Kit Kat are more calm and relaxed.
 Keira was born in May 1998 and arrived at ZooAmerica in 2007 from the Turtle Back Zoo in New Jersey.